 In the United States she was contract member of Columbus Symphony Orchestra (Ga), while in Germany of Symphony Orchestra of Münster Theater and Detmolder Kammerorchester.

-Based in Athens-Greece since 2009; Fabiola has worked as Principal cello at the Chamber Orchestra of the National Opera, collaborated in concerts and recordings with Baroque Orchestra "Armonia Atenea" for level DECCA, together with the soprano Julia Leznheva and countertenor Max Emaneul Cencic, among others.
+Based in Athens-Greece since 2009; Fabiola has worked as Principal Cellist at the Chamber Orchestra of the National Opera, collaborated in concerts and recordings with Baroque Orchestra "Armonia Atenea" for level DECCA, together with the soprano Julia Leznheva and countertenor Max Emaneul Cencic, among others.
 On the other hand, she has as well worked and recorded with Greek composers Nikos Mamangakis, Nikos Kypourgos, Giorgos Kouroupos, and Theodore Antoniou.

 In the year 2014 she began a collaboration with Chilean composer Luis Saglie, organizing the project "Tribute to Pablo Neruda" tour through Greece, which was patrocinated by Chilean Government (DIRAC 2014).
-That collaboration brought the most recent project "Tribute to Chilean Artist Violeta Parra," which was performed in Theatro OLVIO (September 2017) bringing one more time the composer to Athens. http://www.luissaglie.com/
+That collaboration brought the most recent project "Tribute to Chilean Artist Violeta Parra," which was performed in Theatro OLVIO (September 2017) bringing once more the composer to Athens. http://www.luissaglie.com/

 Fabiola has participated at the "Academy of Ensemble Modern" (Germany) in Paxos-Greece, and had played master classes with Professors Anatoly Krastev, Maria Kliegel, Collin Carr, Antonio Meneses, and Jaap ter Linden.

 She studied Cello Performance at Georgia State University (Atlanta-USA), was former student of Professor Marcio Carneiro at Detmolder Musikhochshule, and received her Künstlerische Diplom Degree at Musikhochshule Münster.

 In Athens, Fabiola teaches at Musical Horizons Conservatory as well as at Kodaly Conservatory of Athens, and is founder member of baroque ensemble "Diverse and Bizarre" baroque ensemble.